telus/tds-core/packages/Radio/Radio.md

 ### Radio descriptions

 In special circumstances, it may be impossible for the radio label to be descriptive enough for the user to make an informed choice.
 In these cases, use the `description` prop.
-This prop adds a string of text under a particular radio input that further describes its choice.
+This prop can be used to add descriptive text under a radio input.

 ```jsx
 initialState = {